Queensland Fishing and Seafood Action Plan

 We are co-designing the Fishing and Seafood Action Plan and are currently engaging across the state with all our stakeholders, including the seafood industry and its supply chain, fishers, service providers, local government, education and research institutes and the tourism sector.
 We aim to deliver a 5-year Action Plan that includes the broader Prosper 2050 vision, but shaped by local and sector-wide priorities, collective action and collaboration.

-Upload your written submission via this eHub, or you can scroll down to take our survey.
+Upload your written submission via this eHub.
 We appreciate your feedback.

 About the Fishing and Seafood Action Plan